akmadian/NZXTSharp/README.md

  - This software is provided with no warranty.
  - Neither I, nor any of NZXTSharp's collaborators hold any liability for any broken or non-functional hardware resulting from use of this package.
 Please use your best judgement.

+Neither I (akmadian), or NZXTSharp are affiliated with NZXT.

 Please keep in mind that NZXTSharp is in development, and will have breaking changes in the future.

 A big thank you to [Pet0203][2], and [jonasmalacofilho][8] for their help in reverse engineering the protocols and building NZXTSharp.